TransparencyToolkit/DocManager/README.md

 setting a unique ID (that is consistent across reindexes), tracking different versions of the same data, handling different formats of date fields, and generally managing messy data.
 Also handles data deletion.
-* models: Specify the fields that should be saved in mongodb for projects and data sources.
+* models: Specify the fields that should be saved in the database for projects and data sources.
 Most of the management and creation of these sources is initially handled in the modules in the dataspec directory.
 * queries: Process and run elasticsearch queries.
 Includes everything from getting the documents to load and showing the total number to actual search